Author: Dr Steven Lamb, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand. 2001. Updated by Hon A/Prof Amanda Oakley, September 2016.

 As yet there is no diagnostic test available to family members.

-Unfortunately there is no cure for Hailey-Hailey disease.
+There is no cure for Hailey-Hailey disease.
 Treatment is aimed at reducing symptoms and preventing flares.

 Many patients have long remissions and an improvement with age does occur.